 (2) develop and maintain a model policy to address criminal gangs and criminal gang activity in schools.

-(b) Not later than July 1, 2015, the department shall make the model policy developed under subsection (a)(2) available to assist schools in the development and implementation of a criminal gang policy for the schools' school corporations under IC 20-26-18.
+(b) Not later than July 1, 2015, the department shall make the model policy developed under subsection (a)(2) available to assist schools in the development and implementation of a criminal gang policy.

 (c) The model educational materials on criminal gang activity identified or developed under subsection (a)(1) must include information: